ZacharyTSteele/OEAS895/Capstone_Project/ReadMe.md

 Requirements.txt – Text file containing the python and package requirements to run the code.

+Values.py - Py file that loads in the known and established values for water standards and samples routinely measured in the lab

+Table1.jpg - Example image of an analysis run in a Table format

 **OUTPUTS**

 csv.files – For each standards and analysis run, csv files will be generated for each individual water sample analyzed during the run.
 These csv files contain all the variables measured by the CRDS instrument and are mainly generated as a backup source if further analysis was ever required.
 These files are generated in the following format: SampleName_Day_Year_Month.csv

 .xlsx files – For each standards and analysis run, a single xlsx file will be generated that contains all the finalized data for each water sample as a sheet within the xlsx file.
 These sheets only contain the variables of interest and are meant to be used for publication and for generating larger compiled datasheets.
 These files are generated in the following format: Standards_Day_Year_Month.xlsx or Analysis_Run_Day_Year_Month.xlsx.

+**Folders**

+Standards_Run_Files - Location where all standards run csv and xlsx files should be imported into

+Analysis_Run_Files - Location where all analysis run csv and xlsx files should be imported into

 **TYPES OF WATERS FOR ANALYSIS**

 Internationally accepted water standards – VSMSOW (Vienna Mean Standard Ocean Water) and SLAP (Standard Light Antarctic Precipitation Water)

 In-house water standards – USGS47 and USGS50 (Waters provided by the United States Geological Survey for interlaboratory comparison)

 Control waters – USGS46, USGS48, Real_KD (Kona Deep brand water), SeatW (Tap water from Seattle, WA), MissMT (Tap water from Missoula, MT), IceLava (Iceland Lava brand water), SupremeBoil (water boiled for 3 days to enrich δ18O value), MegaBoil (water boiled for 5 days to enrich δ18O value)

 Conditioning vials – DummyKD, SuperBoil, UltraBoil, USGS46.25, USGS46.5, USGS46.75, SLAP.25, SLAP.5, SLAP.75 (conditioning vials should be removed via the Python code during the process)